Wen Jiang

 Wen Jiang (文姜; died 673 BC) was a princess of the State of Qi and duchess of the State of Lu during the Spring and Autumn period of ancient China.
-She was a daughter of Duke Xi of Qi and sister of Duke Xiang and Duke Huan of Qi.
+She was the daughter of Duke Xi of Qi and sister of Duke Xiang and Duke Huan of Qi.
 She was the main wife of Duke Huan of Lu and mother of Duke Zhuang of Lu.
 She is best known for having an incestuous relationship with her brother Duke Xiang, who had her husband murdered.
-Her clan name was Jiang (姜) ,personal name unknown, and Wen was her posthumous title.
+Her clan name was Jiang (姜), her personal name is unknown, and Wen was her posthumous title.

 Marriage and childbirth

-In 709 BC, during the reign of her father Duke Xi of Qi, Wen Jiang married Duke Huan of Lu, who had ascended the throne of the neighbouring State of Lu in 712 BC.
+In 709 BC, during the reign of her father, Duke Xi of Qi, Wen Jiang married Duke Huan of Lu, who had ascended the throne of the neighbouring state of Lu in 712 BC.
 Three years later, Wen Jiang gave birth to a boy.
-The boy had the same birthday as his father, therefore he was given the name Tong, meaning "the same", and was made the Crown Prince of Lu.
+The boy had the same birthday as his father; therefore, he was given the name Tong, meaning "the same," and was made the Crown Prince of Lu.

 Murder of Duke Huan of Lu

-In 698 BC Wen Jiang's father Duke Xi of Qi died and was succeeded by his son Duke Xiang of Qi.
+In 698 BC, Wen Jiang's father, Duke Xi of Qi, died and was succeeded by his son Duke Xiang of Qi.
 Before her marriage to Duke Huan of Lu, Wen Jiang and her older half-brother Duke Xiang had had an incestuous affair.

-In 694 BC, Wen Jiang and her husband Duke Huan visited her home state of Qi, and Wen Jiang and Duke Xiang renewed their sexual liaison.
-When Duke Huan found out about their relationship, Duke Xiang ordered his half brother Prince Pengsheng to murder Duke Huan when he was drunk.
+In 694 BC, Wen Jiang and her husband, Duke Huan, visited her home state of Qi, and Wen Jiang and Duke Xiang renewed their sexual liaison.
+When Duke Huan found out about their relationship, Duke Xiang ordered his half brother, Prince Pengsheng, to murder Duke Huan when he was drunk.